agapebondservant/tap-data/workshop/content/deploy-imdg.md

 ```

 <h3><font color="red">NOTE: SKIP the section below if you are not demonstrating Wavefront.</font></h3>

-### WAVEFRONT/TANZU OBSERVABILITY INTEGRATION
+### Wavefront/Tanzu Observability Integration

 **Tanzu Gemfire** provides out-of-the-box integration with **Wavefront** (Tanzu Observability).
 On **Kubernetes**, this is enabled via the **Wavefront Collector**, which is an agent that runs on each node to collect and forward metrics to Wavefront.
-By simply installing the **Wavefront Collector**,
+By simply installing the **Wavefront Collector** in our
-we should be able to access to a set of pre-defined metrics, dashboards and alerts for Tanzu Gemfire.
+Kubernetes cluster, we should be able to access to a set of pre-defined metrics, dashboards and alerts for Tanzu Gemfire.

 First, launch the **Gemfire dashboard**:
 ```dashboard:open-url